 Exela Technologies Announces Dividend on Series B Preferred Stock

-IRVING, Texas, Sept.
-12, 2022 (GLOBE NEWSWIRE) -- Exela Technologies, Inc. ("Exela") XELA XELAP), today announced that its Board of Directors has declared the payment of a dividend on the Company's outstanding 6.00% Series B Cumulative Perpetual Convertible Preferred Stock ("Series B Preferred Stock").
+/EIN News/ -- IRVING, Texas, Sept.
+12, 2022 (GLOBE NEWSWIRE) -- Exela Technologies, Inc. (“Exela”) (NASDAQ: XELA, XELAP), today announced that its Board of Directors has declared the payment of a dividend on the Company's outstanding 6.00% Series B Cumulative Perpetual Convertible Preferred Stock (“Series B Preferred Stock”).

 In accordance with the terms of the Series B Preferred Stock, the Board of Directors declared a dividend of $0.375 per share of Series B Preferred Stock for the quarter ending September 30, 2022.
 This dividend is payable in cash on September 30, 2022, to Series B Preferred stockholders of record as of September 20, 2022.